The core.maths package is a modular JavaScript library that provides extra mathematics methods and implementations.

 Parameters:

-graphics.geom.Vector2 | graphics.geom.Point | Object the first point to determinate the distance (defines with the x and y coordinates).
+Name Type Description p1graphics.geom.Vector2 | graphics.geom.Point | Object the first point to determinate the distance (defines with the x and y coordinates).

-graphics.geom.Vector2 | graphics.geom.Point | Object the second point to determinate the distance (defines with the x and y coordinates).
+p2graphics.geom.Vector2 | graphics.geom.Point | Object the second point to determinate the distance (defines with the x and y coordinates).

 Returns: